Elizabeth of Poland, Queen of Hungary: Queen mother

 Following her husband Charles Robert's death, Elizabeth wished to make a good marriage for her eldest surviving son, Louis.
 She had her son betrothed to Margaret of Bohemia, daughter of Charles IV, Holy Roman Emperor.
 They married in 1342 but the marriage didn't last because, seven years into the marriage, the fourteen-year-old Margaret died, childless.
 Elizabeth now needed for her son to remarry and produce an heir.

 The branch of the Kuyavian Piast family was popular in Hungary, and several members lived in Louis' court.
 Elizabeth's influence extended far beyond any other queen consort, and years before, Stephen II, Ban of Bosnia, married Elizabeth of Kuyavia, the daughter of the Duke Kazimierz III of Gniewkowo, Queen Elizabeth's cousin.
 Stephen II of Bosnia had a young daughter named Elizabeth, and after learning about her, the Hungarian queen insisted immediately on bringing her to the Hungarian court for fostering.
 Stephen was reluctant at first, but eventually dispatched Elizabeth.
 Three years later, Queen Elizabeth invited Stephen to Hungary and arranged a marriage between their children.

 The queen mother was heir to her brother Casimir's throne after the death of their sister, Cunigunde.
 Her claim passed to Louis after the death of his two elder brothers.
 Casimir had married four times but none of his wives had given him surviving sons.
 He chose to leave Louis the crown of Poland thus Hungary and Poland being united under one monarch.

-Elizabeth's second surviving son, Andrew, married Joan I of Naples.
-Andrew wished to be made king of Naples and rule jointly with his wife, but Joan refused.
-Pope Clement VI approved Joan's request to be crowned alone.
-Fearing for his life, Andrew wrote to his mother that he would soon flee the kingdom.
+Elizabeth's second surviving son, Andrew, married Joanna I of Naples.
+Andrew wished to be made king of Naples and rule jointly with his wife, but Joanna refused.
+Pope Clement VI approved Joanna's request to be crowned alone.
+Fearing for his life, Andrew wrote to his mother that he would soon flee the kingdom and his Hungarian retainers informed his mother of his uncertain situation.
 She intervened and made a state visit; before she returned to Hungary, she bribed the Pope to reverse himself and permit Andrew's coronation.
 She also gave her son a ring, which was supposed to protect him from death by blade or poison, and returned with a false sense of security to Hungary.
 The ring didn't protect him; Andrew was soon assassinated by strangulation.